ridhofauza/aws-video-on-demand/README.md

 set the parameter "jobTemplate" to one of the available templates.
 This variable is then passed to the encoding step which submits a job to AWS Elemental MediaConvert.
-To customize the encoding templates used by the guidance you can either replace the existing templates or you can use the source metadata version of the workflow and define the jobTemplate as part of the source metadata file.
+To customize the encoding templates used by the solution you can either replace the existing templates or you can use the source metadata version of the workflow and define the jobTemplate as part of the source metadata file.